 Complete all items on the Application for Admissions form.
 Type on the form ensuring that the details are legible.
 Then, print the form and sign/date.
-Scanned/emailed forms are acceptable, except official transcripts.
-Make sure that Application Portfolio (AP) is submitted before deadlines.
+Scanned/emailed forms are acceptable.
+Make sure the Application Portfolio (AP) is submitted before the deadline.